prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

     <tr>
       <td>Goerli</td>
       <td>Prater</td>
-      <td>The Goerli-Prater pair is the test network that most people use learning how to configure their validator for the first time.
-After this network pair is tested, Mainnet networks will merge, and proof-of-work miners will be fully replaced by proof-of-stake validators.</td>
+      <td>The Goerli-Prater pair is the test network that most people use when learning how to configure their validator for the first time.
+After Sepolia, Goerli-Prater will be Merge-tested.</td>
     </tr>
     <tr>
       <td>Sepolia</td>
       <td>Sepolia</td>
-      <td>After Ropsten, Sepolia will be Merge-tested.
-Then Goerli-Prater will be Merge-tested.</td>
+      <td>After Ropsten, Sepolia will be Merge-tested.</td>
     </tr>
     <tr>
       <td>Ropsten</td>